fanoframework/fanoframework.github.io/working-with-application/index.md

 ## Daemon web application

-Web application that runs forever in background must setup service provider that inherit from `TDaemonAppServiceProvider` such as web application that utilize FastCGI, SCGI or uwsgi  protocol.
+Web application that runs forever in background must setup service provider that inherit from `TDaemonAppServiceProvider` such as web application that utilize FastCGI, SCGI or uwsgi  protocol because application depends on `IDaemonAppServiceProvider` interface.

 ```
     TAppServiceProvider = class(TDaemonAppServiceProvider)